About ASSMA · Public project information

 Important limit: the platform is not presented as an automatic diagnostic system and does not replace professional assessment.

-What ASSMA brings.
+What ASSMA contributes.

-• Structures voluntary school participation.
+• Structures the school voluntary participation.

-• Enables professional reading and review by school teams.
+• Enables professional review and school-team interpretation.

 • Returns aggregated results to the community.

-• Supports prevention and continuous improvement.
+• Supports prevention and continuous school improvement.

 What ASSMA is not.